BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 **Note: you will need to change the following elements below for the scripts to function correctly**

-- replace the `xx-xx-xx-xx-xx` with your API key from the data portal
+- replace the `xx-xx-xx-xx-xx` with your API token  from the data portal
 - replace the `type:amdb-genomics-amplicon` with the data type you would like to search for: these can be found in the [ckanext-bpatheme](https://github.com/BioplatformsAustralia/ckanext-bpatheme/tree/master/ckanext/bpatheme) repository on Github

 For example: